kubermatic/kubermatic/docs/proposals/global-monitoring.md

 ## Motivation

-* Currently, user-cluster monitoring is severly lacking; while some data is federated, we only have a single etcd dashboard that actually uses it.
+* Currently, user-cluster monitoring is severely lacking; while some data is federated, we only have a single etcd dashboard that actually uses it.
 Prometheus is mainly used for alerting right now.
-* Due to performance issues when ingesting *all* metrics, we decided to pre-compute the metrics neccessary for the etcd dashboard and only federate those.
+* Due to performance issues when ingesting *all* metrics, we decided to pre-compute the metrics necessary for the etcd dashboard and only federate those.
 This has the massive downside that none of the other dashboards (e.g. for kube-state-metrics) can work for user clusters.
 * Likewise, the interesting user-cluster metrics are gone after a few hours or after the